luisIvey05/EC601/Project2/README.md

 # Phase 1(a):   Twitter APIs

 Phase 1(a) aims to write a program as an exercise to learn the different Twitter API commands available for developers.
-Phase 1(b) demonstrates the use of Botometer (checks the activity of a Twitter account to see if it's a bot or not) API calls.
+The second part of Phase 1(a) demonstrates the use of Botometer (checks the activity of a Twitter account to see if it's a bot or not) API calls.

 The following are some examples of Twitter's API calls: